MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Results

 \section{Results}

 The red (blue) absorption profile in the left panel of Fig.~\ref{fig:all stack} shows the median (mean) stacked normalized flux for \lya\ as a function of LOS velocity for all galaxies in our sample.
-The pseudo-continua of the mean and median stacked spectra are lower than the actual continuum level, which is unity for normalized spectra.
-The overall flux decrement, leading to a pseudo-continuum, arises due to unrelated, stochastic absorption of Ly$\alpha$ and other metal lines.
+The pseudo-continua of the mean and median stacked spectra are lower than the actual continuum level, which is unity for individual normalized spectra.
+Random absorbers with uniform velocity distribution with respect to a galaxy redshift cannot produce any coherent absorption line.
+They will only suppress the overall continuum below unity, leading to a pseudo-continuum.

 In order to model the pseudo-continua we determined the median and mean \lya\ flux around random redshifts.
 The random redshifts are chosen from a uniform distribution between the lowest and highest galaxy redshifts in each quasar field.
 The number of random redshifts is kept the same as the number of galaxies in each field.\footnote{As an alternate approach, we obtained random redshifts $\pm 10000-20000$~\kms\ away from each galaxy redshift in each field to ensure that the distributions of galaxy redshifts and random redshifts are the same statistically.
 There is a negligible difference between the pseudo-continua obtained for these two different cases ($<0.03\%$).
 We stick to the former approach to obtain pseudo-continua for our entire analysis.} The average of median (mean) flux within LOS velocity of $\pm$2000 \kms\ is used as the median (mean) pseudo-continuum.
 The 68\% confidence intervals of the median/mean flux, shown by the grey-shaded regions, are calculated from 1000 bootstrap realizations of the complete sample.

+The observed flux profiles are conventionally normalized by the pseudo-continua before measuring the $W_r$s \citep[see e.g.,][]{Steidel_2010, Prochaska_2013}.
+Instead of normalizing by the pseudo-continuum, we integrate the observed median stacked flux spectrum over the velocity window of $\pm 300$ \kms\ ($\pm 500$ \kms) and subtract out the contribution stemming from the pseudo-continuum within the same velocity window to obtain the $W_r$s.
+This ensures that the $W_r$ values do not depend on the pseudo-continuum level, which is determined by stochastic absorption.
+We found that due to the small values of flux decrement, owing to the lower density of the low-$z$ \lya\ forest, the conventional choice of continuum normalization and our adopted choice of continuum subtraction produce consistent results.